Cavacas – “Portuguese Popover Dessert”. The taste and texture is similar to a profiterole with a creamy, sugary glaze over the top.

 Here’s a video from our youtube page for you to follow along with the instructions:

-Grease popover or large muffin tins with cooking spray or margarine then with olive oil.
-Fill each cup 1/2 full with the batter.
+Grease popover or large muffin tins with cooking spray or margarine then with about 1/2 teaspoon olive oil to each section.
+Fill each cup 1/2 full with batter.

 Cook at 350 degrees F. for 45- 50 minutes.
 Cook longer if you want a harder and crustier popover. *Do not open the oven or the cavacas will collapse! 🙁